japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

   message: String): Unit
 ----

-Used when DriverEndpoint is requested to xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#removeWorker[handle a RemoveWorker event]
+Used when DriverEndpoint is requested to scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#removeWorker[handle a RemoveWorker event]

 == [[contract]] Contract